thecowan/climate.virtual_ducted_thermostat/README.md

 `target_temp_sensor` is the Home Assistant `entity_id` of a sensor which' state change accordingly a specified temperature profile.
 This temperature profile should describe the desired temperature for the room each day/hour.
 `target_temp_sensor` must have a temperature value (a number with or without decimal) as a state.

-Suggestion: use my [`file_restore`][1] custom components.

 ### ADDITIONAL INFO
 The programmed temperature will change accordingly to the one set by the `target_temp_sensor` when in `heat_cool` mode.
 You can still change it temporarily with the slider.
 Target temperature will be set, again, to the one of `target_temp_sensor` at its first change.
 `heat` and `cool` modes are the manual mode; in this mode, the planning will not be followed.

 After a restart of Home Assistant, room temperature and planned room temperature will match till `actual_temp_sensor` will return a temperature value.
 This is done to avoid possible issues with Homekit support with a temperature sensor that needs some time to sync with Home Assistant.

-### RELATED CLIMATE
-This field is used if the climate-to-climate objects are related to each other, for example, if they use the same heater.
-Set this field with the `entity_id` with a different climate object and this will prevent the heater/cooler to be turned off by the slavery climate if the master one is active.

-For example, I have two climate objects, one for the room and one for the boiler.
-The boiler's climate is used to prevent freezing and, if the temperature is lower than the programmed one, the room heater is turned on.
-This means that, if the room's heater is on and the boiler's heater is off, the boiler will turn off the heater despite the room climate demands heat.
-With this `master_climate` field this unwanted turn-off will not happen.

-Note: my suggestion is to set it to both climates that are related to each other.

 ### HVAC OPTIONS
 This parameter allows you to define which mode you want to activate for that climate object.
 This is a number with a meaning of every single bit.
 Here below the table.